shehararavisanka/loanmanagemnt-api/README.md

   http://localhost:8080/api/v1/users get method return all users in the database

-  http://localhost:8080/api/v1/users get post create new record to the database
+  http://localhost:8080/api/v1/users  post create new record to the database